jurisgpt-ai/Voice-Cloning-Training-Data-100/README.md

 ## Potential Applications

 - Developing more nuanced and versatile voice recognition systems.
-- Enhancing synthetic

-voice generation for AI assistants.
+- Enhancing synthetic voice generation for AI assistants.
 - Forensic linguistic analysis for authenticity and speaker identification.
 - Academic research in phonetics, linguistics, and language processing.
+- Cybersecurity applied research focussing on detection of cloned voice misuse and abuse, text to speech abuse detection.

 ## Contribution and Collaboration